yarivr/lp-labs-agent-sdk/README.md

 lp-labs-agent-sdk
 =================
 Easily create LiveEngage messaging Bot.
-This is initial version which will be extended soon.
+This is an initial version which will be extended soon.

 Quick Start
 -----------